Wipeout (video game): Development and release

 Wipeout was developed and published by Liverpudlian developer Psygnosis (later known as Studio Liverpool), with production starting in the second half of 1994.
 According to Lee Carus, one of the artists, Wipeout took 14 months to develop, and the concept began as a conversation between Nick Burcombe and Jim Bowers at a pub in Oxton, Merseyside.
 Bowers then started on a concept film which was shown around Psygnosis' offices.
 It proved popular, and Wipeout was approved and production began.
+An early demo video was shown at the April 1994 European Computer Trade Show (ECTS).
 The marketing and artwork were designed by Keith Hopwood and The Designers Republic in Sheffield.
 Aimed at a fashionable, club-going, music-buying audience, Keith Hopwood and The Designers Republic created art for the packaging, in-game branding, and other promotional materials.
 A non-playable CGI film mock-up inspired by the game appeared in the teen cult film Hackers (1995), in which both protagonists play the game in a nightclub.

 The team was under pressure, as it consisted of around ten people, and they were on a tight schedule.
 Carus stated that the code had to be rewritten three quarters of the way through development, and that the team was confident that they could complete the game on time.
 The vehicle designs were based on Matrix Marauders, a 3D grid-based strategy game whose concept was developed by Bowers and released for the Amiga in 1990.
 Burcombe, the game's future designer, was inspired to create a racing game using the same types of 'anti-gravity' vehicles from SoftImage's animation of two ships racing.
 The name "Wipeout" was given to the game during a pub conversation, and was inspired by the instrumental song "Wipe Out" by The Surfaris.
 Designing the tracks proved to be difficult due to the lack of draw distance possible on the system.
 Players received completely random weapons, resembling Super Mario Kart in their capability to stall rather than destroy opponents.
 Burcombe said that Wipeout was influenced by Super Mario Kart more than any other game.